 Grafting fruit trees is a great way to make sure you know what variety of fruit you’re getting, diversify your orchard or yard, and get some extra fruit for snacks or meals!
 The process itself is fairly simple, and there are plenty of resources out there to help you with the technical parts.
 The timeline can be a little more confusing.
 When is the best time to graft fruit trees?
 How long does grafting a fruit tree actually take?
 If you aren’t sure about when to start grafting to get the best results, then this guide is for you.

 There are two types of cuttings: hardwood and softwood.

-Hardwood cuttings are taken in late fall through winter to early spring, when the tree is dormant.
+Hardwood cuttings are taken in late fall, winter, and early spring, when the tree is dormant.
 These cuttings are the growth from the previous spring and so have had several months to a year to mature.
 They’re less flexible but sturdy.

 There you have it, the timeline for grafting fruit trees!
-Now you know when you can expect to be able to take the dressings off your graft and how soon after you can expect fruit.
+Now you know when you can expect to be able to take the dressings off your graft and how soon after that you can expect fruit.
 Be sure your shears are sharp when taking your cuttings, bind your graft tightly, and start in the late winter, spring, or summer for the best results.
 Small grafts should take only a week or two to heal, while larger ones may take a month or two.
 Enjoy your extra fruit!